softquantus/research/finance-oriented-pipeline.md

 The script is a **live-data, finance-oriented quantum-classical pipeline** that fetches Apple and Microsoft prices from Yahoo Finance, engineers six core technical indicators, encodes them into a 4-qubit, 3-layer variational circuit, and trains the hybrid network with modern deep-learning hygiene (AdamW, dropout, weight-decay, class balancing, early stopping, LR scheduling).
 The goal is to predict whether tomorrow’s close will be up or down—an archetypal directional-signal task in algorithmic trading.
 What makes it a potential game-changer is the way it compresses an end-to-end quant workflow (data feed → signal engineering → quantum model → compliance-grade metrics) into ~200 lines, using only four qubits and a few dozen parameters—small enough to test on a laptop yet architected to swap a real QPU back-end when the business case justifies the cost.

----

 ## 1  Data ingestion & feature engineering

 ### Live market feed
-`yfinance.download()` pulls split-adjusted OHLC data directly from Yahoo Finance’s public API, the de facto standard in notebook-based quant research citeturn0search0.
+`yfinance.download()` pulls split-adjusted OHLC data directly from Yahoo Finance’s public API, the de facto standard in notebook-based quant research .

 ### Six robust indicators
 * **Return** – one-day percentage change, the basic momentum signal.
-* **RSI(14)** – momentum oscillator computed over a 14-day window citeturn0search1.
+* **RSI(14)** – momentum oscillator computed over a 14-day window.
-* **MACD(12–26 EMA)** – trend-following indicator capturing EMA convergence/divergence citeturn0search2.
+* **MACD(12–26 EMA)** – trend-following indicator capturing EMA convergence/divergence.
-* **MA10, MA50** – short- and mid-term simple moving averages widely used in crossover systems citeturn0search12.
+* **MA10, MA50** – short- and mid-term simple moving averages widely used in crossover systems.
 * **10-day volatility** – rolling standard deviation of returns, a proxy for risk.

-The feature set mirrors those discussed in 2024 QML-finance surveys citeturn0search3.
+The feature set mirrors those discussed in 2024 QML-finance surveys.

 ---